Udala: Religions

+Languages

+Media

+Udala town utilizes both print and digital media to disseminate state or country updates, while the tribal-dominated rural areas of Kaptipada subdivision rely on Radio Baghajatin Station, a community radio in Udala, for local news and cultural discussions.
+The radio station plays a significant role in these remote regions, complemented by broader information from the All India Radio Station based in Baripada, the district headquarters.

 Places of interest

 Devkund: Devkund is a scenic spot, found at a distance of 65 km from Baripada and 110 km from Balasore.
 This place is a tourist attraction, owing to its waterfalls and natural environment.
 Perched on a hill, Maa Ambika Temple is a shrine of Devkund.

 Samibrukhya: Samibrukhya is a single vertical stone which is also a major tourist attraction.
 The size of the vertical stone is around 500ft.
 It is the place where Pandavas kept their weapons during their exile according to Mahabharata.
 A big festival is organised during Makara Sankranti.